Finding a home - Conveyancing - First time buyer

 Research the area online

-Especially if you're moving to a new area, start off with some desk-based research.
-See if there are any guides on what it is like to live in the area, as well as what schools, transports and amenities are nearby.
+Especially if you're relocating, start off with some desk-based research.
+See if there are any guides about living in the area, including schools, transports and local amenities.

 Explore our guide on the best places to live in the UK or find more information on locations around the UK.